 In 2007, Felix Wong became the chief organizer and continues to lead the group today.
 He organizes the group through this website and a Facebook group page.

-We meet every Monday in the Bean Cycle in Fort Collins on a Zoom videoconference (since March 2020 during the coronavirus pandemic) from 5:30-7:00 P.M., including most holidays.
+We meet every Monday and since May 24, 2021 have resumed doing them in person after 60 consecutive weeks of doing them virtually on Zoom during the coronavirus pandemic.
+(Check the Facebook group page for the latest locations.)
+We even meet on most holidays.
 Sometimes if conversations are good we stay even longer, but anyone is free to come and go as they please.